Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 She continues:

 “I’m a woman.
 I’m a female business owner, and I’m proud to be an American woman.
 And I do not support your socialist policies and I do not support your murderous abortion policies.
 As a mother of three children, I’m appalled at New York’s law for abortion and it needs to end and it needs to stop now.
 You’re bringing God’s judgment on our country, and I’m against it as well as my friends.
 So you need to stop being a baby and stop locking your door and come out and face the American citizens that you serve.
-If you want to be a big girl, you need to get rid of your diaper and come out and be able to talk to the American citizens.
-Instead us having to use a flap, a little flap.
+If you want to be a big girl, you need to get rid of your diaper and come out and be able to talk to the American citizens, instead us having to use a flap, a little flap.
 It’s sad.”

 After speaking through the mail slot, she returns to the guest book to draw a wall.
 Then, after a brief break in the video, she encourages viewers to come to Capitol Hill and confront lawmakers.

 Feb.
-24. Greene tweets about Ocasio-Cortez, responding to one of a series of videos the Democrat filmed from her kitchen.

-“Using my Marketing degree, see how @AOC does video in a tiny kitchen trying to appeal to the people she is trying to convince they need #Socialism and the #NewGreenDeal.
+24. Greene tweets about Ocasio-Cortez, responding to one of a series of videos the Democrat filmed from her kitchen: “Using my Marketing degree, see how @AOC does video in a tiny kitchen trying to appeal to the people she is trying to convince they need #Socialism and the #NewGreenDeal.
 Brainwashing message: the tiny kitchen is good.
 You don’t need money or material things.”

-“The #BorderCrisis and the response from Congress, our government has now become tyrannical.
-It puts #migrants first and makes it dangerous for #LawEnforcement".
+April 22.
+Greene tags Ocasio-Cortez in a tweet: “The #BorderCrisis and the response from Congress, our government has now become tyrannical.
+It puts #migrants first and makes it dangerous for #LawEnforcement.”

 May 30.
-Greene enters the race for Georgia’s Sixth Congressional District.
+Greene enters the race for Georgia’s 6th Congressional District.
 While the Atlanta Journal-Constitution focused on her business background, at least one local site quickly identified her with her conspiratorial beliefs.

 July 18.
-Then-President Donald Trump attacks Ocasio-Cortez and other female first-year Democratic legislators who refer to themselves as “The Squad.”
+President Donald Trump attacks Ocasio-Cortez and other female first-year Democratic legislators who refer to themselves as “The Squad.”

 “Why don’t they go back and help fix the totally broken and crime infested places from which they came,” he writes on Twitter, despite three of the four — including Ocasio-Cortez — having been born in the United States.